cmotc/distro-build-config/README.md

 like anything and everything that aids in the decentralization of the internet and especially the functions usually carried out on social networks.
 To that end I plan to include uTox for instant messaging, Twisterd for microblogging, and and i2p for networking.
-I don't actually particularly care about anonymity, but it's wierd and creepy that I have to rely on a service provider to contact my friends and I think you should have a choice how much information you convey and peer-to-peer technology seems to make that a bit more realistic.
+I think that the ability to have a totally private and anonymous dialog should be easily available to everyone, and that it is wierd and creepy that I have to rely on a service provider to contact my friends and I think you should have a choice how much information you convey and peer-to-peer technology seems to make that a bit more realistic.
 It also includes some mesh-netwoking utilities and some security testing tools,